supa2/Automaton/Automaton-class.md

 This is Automaton's built in scheduler.
 It takes care of multitasking (cycling) Automaton state machines.
 In normal use you will only see *automaton.run()* in the loop() section of your Arduino sketches.

+Normal users will have little interaction with this class.

 <!-- md-tocify-begin -->
 * [component()](#automaton--add-machine--machine-)
 * [run()](#automaton--run-uint32_t-time--0-)